Q1: What is the Harvard Chan School – Fitness Benefit Program?

-Q: I have bought a family membership to the YMCA.
-Can I be reimbursed for all of this or am I just authorized for reimbursement for my own use?
+Q14: I (the benefits-eligible employee) bought a family membership to the YMCA.
+Can I be reimbursed for total cost of the membership or am I just authorized for reimbursements for individual memberships under my name and for my own use?

-Q: How are applications reviewed and by whom?
+Q16: How are fitness reimbursement forms reviewed and by whom?

-A: The fitness applications are reviewed by HSPH Human Resources.
-After approval, they are sent to Financial Services for processing.
+A: The submitted fitness reimbursement forms are reviewed by Human Resources.
+After approval, they are sent to Payroll for processing.
 Payments are processed as additional pay compensation.
-Reimbursement takes approximately four to six weeks.
-If your form is submitted at the end of June or beginning of July, the process may take up to eight weeks.
+The reimbursement takes approximately 4-6 weeks (can take up to 6-8 weeks during peak months).

-Q: I am an HSPH employee who transferred from the Graduate School of Education (GSE) to HSPH.
-I had five years of service at GSE and I have been employed with HSPH for one year.
-I did not have a break in service when I transferred.
+Q17: I am a Harvard Chan School employee who transferred from another school at Harvard.
+I had five years of service at the other Harvard School, and I have been employed with the Harvard Chan School for one year.
 What is my maximum benefit for the year?